IodéOS

 iodéOS is an Android-based mobile operating system developed by French company iodé.
 The operating system is a fork of LineageOS and does not include Google Play Services, instead using MicroG as a free and open-source replacement.
-As of October 2025, some 52 devices are supported, and a GSI based on Android 14 is available for unsupported devices.
+As of October 2025, some 52 devices are supported, and a Generic System Image (GSI) based on Android 14 is available for unsupported devices.